MohamedArafa97/Salary-Estimator/README.md

    - Tech-related requirements are identified and stored in binary columns (e.g., Python, Excel, Spark, AWS, SQL, etc.).

 6. **Job Title and Seniority:**
-   - The 'Job Title' column is simplified and a new 'jobtitle_simp' column is created.
+   - The 'Job Title' column is simplified, and a new 'jobtitle_simp' column is created.
    - Seniority level is identified and stored in a new 'seniority' column.

 7. **Fix States Names:**